Avanade/Beef/docs/Entity-Entity-Config-Xml.md

 `MapperAddStandardProperties` | Indicates that the `AddStandardProperties` method call is to be included for the generated (corresponding) `Mapper`.
 Defaults to `true`.
 `DataConstructor` | The access modifier for the generated `Data` constructor.
 Valid options are: `Public`, `Private`, `Protected`.
 Defaults to `Public`.
 **`DataCtorParams`** | The comma seperated list of additional (non-inferred) Dependency Injection (DI) parameters for the generated `Data` constructor.
 Each constructor parameter should be formatted as `Type` + `^` + `Name`; e.g. `IConfiguration^Config`.
 Where the `Name` portion is not specified it will be inferred.
 Where the `Type` matches an already inferred value it will be ignored.
 `DataExtensions` | Indicates whether the `Data` extensions logic should be generated.
+This can be overridden using `Operation.DataExtensions`.

 <br/>